오디오 버스(Audio buses)¶

 EQ, EQ6, EQ10, EQ21¶

-Filter is what all other filters inherit from and should not be used.
+Filter is what all other effects processors inherit from and should not be used directly.

-A limiter is similar to a compressor, but it's less flexible and designed to disallow sound going over a given dB threshold.
-Adding one in the Master Bus is always recommended to reduce the effects of clipping.
+A limiter is similar to a compressor, but it's less flexible and designed to prevent a signal's amplitude exceeding a given dB threshold.
+Adding a limiter to the Master Bus is a safeguard against clipping.

-These are the most common filters, they cut frequencies above a specific Cutoff and can also resonate.
-They can be used for a wide amount of effects, from underwater sound to simulating a sound coming from far away.
+These are the most common filters, they cut frequencies above a specific Cutoff frequency and can also resonate (boost frequencies close to the Cutoff frequency).
+Low pass filters can be used to simulate 'muffled' sound.
+For instance underwater sound, sound blocked by walls, or distant sound.

-The opposite to the BandPassFilter, it removes a band of sound from the frequency spectrum at a given Cutoff.
+The opposite to the BandPassFilter, it removes a band of sound from the frequency spectrum at a given Cutoff frequency.

 It probably does not make much sense to explain that this effect is formed by two signals being dephased and cancelling each other out.
-It will be sufficient to note that you can make a Darth Vader voice with it, or jet-like sounds.
+You can make a Darth Vader voice with it, or jet-like sounds.

-This effect allows for modulating pitch independently of tempo.
+This effect allows the adjustment of the signal's pitch independently of its speed.
 All frequencies can be increased/decreased with minimal effect on transients.
-Can be used for effects such as voice modulation.
+PitchShift can be useful to create unusually high or deep voices.

 Reverb simulates rooms of different sizes.
 It has adjustable parameters that can be tweaked to obtain the sound of a specific room.
 Reverb is commonly outputted from Areas (see Audio streams tutorial, look for the "Reverb buses" section), or to apply chamber feel to all sounds.